Here To Help.

 To Continue: I gently informed the troubled gentleman that I train gun dogs, primarily upland bird dogs; though I am quite certain that he didn’t completely comprehend my meaning.
 I furthered my point by demonstration, “If you wanted to know if your golden-doodle would hunt birds, I might be able to establish that,” I stated in a searching tone.

-Seemingly undiscouraged, the poor man continued like a patron to a sympathetic bar tender.
+Seemingly undaunted, the poor man continued like a patron to a sympathetic bar tender.
 According to my new friend, the young dog urinated anywhere in the house it pleased.
 The further the tale was told the more thoughtfully I considered his plight.
 “I may be short but I have broad shoulders,” I’ve often said.

 Finally, during a pause for a tissue or another stiff belt of liquid spirit, he asked, “Have you had any experience with this sort of thing?”
 I might have mentioned my preference was to train bird dogs - by now, a conditioned response - then continued, “I know goldens and I know poodles.
 I have trained goldens and know them to be wonderfully biddable and intelligent.”